andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 Test-AllAGDatabasesOnServerHealthy -ServerInstance <ServerInstance> -RunExtendedChecks:$true -Verbose

 ```
-Checks if all AG databases on the Sql Server instance are are healthy.
+Checks if all AG databases on the Sql Server instance are healthy.
 Returns a boolean value.

 Checks for the following:
 - Any unhealthy AG databases on the server